jeremymcrae/fitDNM/README.md

   --severity CADD_SNV_PATH \
   --output examples/output.txt
 ```

+You can optionally use your own sequence context based rates with
+`--rates RATES_PATH`, giving a path to a table with three columns (named 'from',
+'to', and 'mu_rate'). 'from' contains the sequence context surrounding the base
+to be altered (altered base in the center), 'to' contains the sequence following
+the base change and 'mu_rate' contains the numerical mutation rate.

 See script documentation with `python scripts/run_fitDNM.py --help`.
 Alternatively,
 the arguments passed to `run_fitDNM.py` are: